Dipon-Ctg/Ibex-RISC-V-Core/README.md

 ## About the project
-Ibex is a production-quality open source 32-bit RISC-V CPU core written in SystemVerilog.
-The CPU core is heavily parametrizable and well suited for embedded control applications.
+Ibex is a production-quality open-source 32-bit RISC-V CPU core written in SystemVerilog.
+The CPU core is heavily parametrizable and well-suited for embedded control applications.
 Ibex is being extensively verified and has seen multiple tape-outs.
 Ibex supports the Integer (I) or Embedded (E), Integer Multiplication and Division (M), Compressed (C), and B (Bit Manipulation) extensions.
-For ibex, both FPGA and ASIC synthesis are supported.With the exception of the register file, which can be implemented using latches or flip-flops, the entire design is synchronous and uses positive-edge triggered flip-flops.The registers are implemented by using the flip-flop-based register file by default for ordinary, positive-edge-triggered flip-flops.
+For ibex, both FPGA and ASIC synthesis are supported.
+Except for the register file, which can be implemented using latches or flip-flops, the entire design is synchronous and uses positive-edge triggered flip-flops.
+The registers are implemented by using the flip-flop-based register file by default for ordinary, positive-edge-triggered flip-flops.
 When available on FPGA targets, the synchronous-write/aasynchronous-read-read-read RAM design elements are utilized in the FPGA register file.
 Level-sensitive latches are used in the latch-based register file to implement the registers.
 The latch-based register file is the preferred option for ASIC implementations since it enables significant area reductions as compared to an implementation utilizing standard flip-flops.
-It is possible to simulate the latch-based register file with commercial tools.To learn more about Ibex, you can click on [Github](https://github.com/lowRISC/ibex).
+It is possible to simulate the latch-based register file with commercial tools.
+To learn more about Ibex, you can click on [Github](https://github.com/lowRISC/ibex).
 While it supports multiple configurations, I only applied a ```small``` one.
 [Used config](https://github.com/Dipon-Ctg/Ibex-RISC-V-Core/blob/main/Ref/ibex_configs.yaml)

 ![blockdiagram](https://github.com/user-attachments/assets/b4fc6578-598d-49fb-8277-c1fca3d2ca14)